George Abbot (bishop): Hunting accident

+Later career

 After this, Abbot seldom appeared at the council, chiefly because of his infirmities.
 In 1625, he attended the king constantly; however, in his last illness, he performed the coronation ceremony of King Charles I as king of England.
 His refusal to license the assize sermon preached by Robert Sibthorp at Northampton on 22 February 1627, in which cheerful obedience was urged to the king's demand for a general loan, and the duty proclaimed of absolute non-resistance even to the most arbitrary royal commands, led Charles to deprive him of his functions as primate, putting them in commission.
 However, the need to summon parliament soon brought about a nominal restoration of the archbishop's powers.
 His presence was unwelcome at court, and he lived from that time on retirement, leaving Laud and his party in undisputed ascendancy.
 He died at Croydon on 4 August 1633 and was buried at Guildford, his native place, where he had endowed Abbot's Hospital with lands valued at £300 a year.